Kong/docs.konghq.com/app/_hub/flash/set-dynamic-upstream-host/index.md

       default:
       datatype: string
       description: |
-        Query param name which will be used to form the upstream host.
-Only one query param name is supported.
+        Query parameter name used to form the upstream host.
+Only one query parameter name is supported.
         For eg: `/api?target=httpbin`.
 Here the value `httpbin` from the query param `target` will be used to form the upstream host.
         Final upstream hostname formed here is `httpbin.org` and Kong will make a call to this host.
     - name: path_index